Explaining Human Choice Probabilities with Simple Vector Representations: Methods

 We developed a computerized version of the children's game ``hide-and-seek''.
 Each participant played a set of hide-and-seek games against simulated \emph{predictable} opponents.
 They were predictable in that they hid and sought with a fixed probability distribution.
 This was known to all participants.
 We provided trial by trial counters to provide additional evidence to the participants that the information was accurate.

 Our user interface (Figure~\ref{fig:pythonhouse}) consisted of a cartoon scene of a house with either two, three, five, or seven rooms.
 The house was of a `doll house style' where each room was visible to the participant.
 We presented a percentage within each room.
 Each percentage represented the probability that the opponent would hide/seek in that room.
 Room proportions always summed to 100\%.
 Participants played against a fixed set of distributions, but the mapping between rooms and proportions for a given distribution were randomized for each participant.
 Presenting the actual choice counts to participants allowed us to attribute performance to their strategy construction and not ambiguity or imprecision in their estimates of opponent choices or memory for their own past choices.
+We were not interested in the learning of the probabilities, but in how the probabilities were used to guide their choices.